Skip to main content

 NVIDIA Dynamo is most interesting when you stop reading it as a faster server and start reading it as the control layer above the servers.

-If you are serving a single model on a single GPU, Dynamo is probably not the story.
-If you are trying to run large models across multiple GPUs or nodes, reuse KV cache intelligently, separate prefill from decode, and keep latency from turning into a public embarrassment when traffic gets weird, then Dynamo starts to look much more interesting.
+If you are serving one model on one GPU, Dynamo is probably not your problem.
+If you are trying to reuse KV cache intelligently, separate prefill from decode, survive messy traffic, and keep latency from turning into a customer-facing embarrassment, Dynamo starts to look a lot more relevant.

-The cleanest docs-backed description comes from NVIDIA's architecture docs.
-They split Dynamo into three cooperating planes: a request plane for request and response execution, a control plane for scaling and desired-state management, and a storage and events plane for KV state visibility, transfer, and reuse.
-That is not the anatomy of a simple inference server.
-It is the anatomy of a coordination system.
+NVIDIA's architecture docs split the system into three planes: a request plane for request and response execution, a control plane for scaling and desired-state management, and a storage-and-events plane for KV visibility, transfer, and reuse.
+That is not the anatomy of a simple serving endpoint.
+It is the anatomy of a coordinator.

 Diagram-style editorial illustration showing Dynamo above vLLM, SGLang, and TensorRT-LLM with request routing, planner logic, and separate prefill and decode GPU pools.

-NVIDIA's launch blog spends a lot of time on disaggregated serving, and for good reason.
-Prefill and decode are different jobs.
+The disaggregated-serving story makes this even clearer.
+NVIDIA spends a lot of time on prefill versus decode because they are different jobs with different bottlenecks.
 Prefill is compute-bound.
 Decode is memory-bound.
-Forcing both phases onto the same GPU or node is convenient, but it is also a good way to leave performance on the table once sequence lengths and concurrency climb.
+Running both on the same resource pool is convenient, but it is also a good way to waste headroom once sequence lengths and concurrency get large.

-NVIDIA's docs and launch materials describe the router as tracking KV overlap across workers, then routing new requests based on both cache overlap and load.
-The goal is obvious: avoid paying the prefill bill again when a worker already has useful context.
-In long-context and agentic workloads, that can be a very real saving.
+The clearest proof of the thesis is KV-aware routing.
+Dynamo's docs and launch materials say the router tracks KV overlap across workers and places new requests based on both cache overlap and load.
+The goal is obvious: if useful context already lives somewhere, avoid paying the prefill bill again.

 Editorial figure showing a request being routed to the worker with the best KV cache overlap, then spilling older cache blocks from GPU memory to cheaper storage tiers.